 A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

-FundedNext Futures is $179 cheaper to get started.
-DayTraders charges $379 one-time.
+FundedNext Futures is $399 cheaper to get started.
+DayTraders charges $469 one-time plus a $130 activation fee.
 FundedNext Futures charges $200 one-time.

-DayTraders uses Intraday Trailing drawdown at 5%, while FundedNext Futures uses .
+DayTraders uses EOD Trailing drawdown at 5% ($2,000 buffer once locked at initial), while FundedNext Futures uses .

 DayTraders has a lifetime withdrawal cap of $150,000across all accounts — once you've withdrawn that much total, the account is done.